yohash/Propulsion/README.md

 # Propulsion
-Scripts to enable vehicular propulsion, using physics-based systems
+Scripts to enable vehicular propulsion, using physics-based systems.

 ## Source Material

-This implementation here is sourced from [vazgriz](https://github.com/vazgriz), specifically, [PID_Controller](https://github.com/vazgriz/PID_Controller).
+The implementation of the PID Controller is sourced from [vazgriz](https://github.com/vazgriz), specifically, [PID_Controller](https://github.com/vazgriz/PID_Controller).

-It has been cloned to enable the Unity package manager (UPM) to access and update this extension.
-Other tools in other repositories will benefit from being able to declare UPM dependencies and auto-import the package.
+The implementation of the Backwards PD Controller for Quaternion based rotation control is sourced from [digitalopus](http://digitalopus.ca/site/pd-controllers/).

 ## Unity Package Manager support /#upm